 Each sleep cycle consists of two prominent phases: rapid-eye movement (REM) and non-REM, which are cycled through during every 90-minute sleep cycle.

-REM sleep is entered towards the end of each 90-minute sleep cycle.
+REM sleepREM sleep is entered towards the end of each 90-minute sleep cycle.
 It is characterized by desynchronized brain wave activity, muscle atonia (weakness), and bursts of rapid eye movements.
-REM sleep is where dreaming happens, but also where memory consolidation happens.
+REM sleep is where dreaming happens, but also where memory consolidation happens. |

-You spend the majority of your night in one of the four phases of non-REM sleep.
+NREM sleepYou spend the majority of your night in one of the four phases of non-REM sleep.
 Stage one and two are light sleep where awakenings are easier, whereas stages three and four are considered deep sleep, and are where your body repairs and regenerates tissues, builds bone and muscle, and strengthens the immune system.
+If you’re not getting adequate deep sleep, your body doesn’t have the opportunity to repair itself from the damage ensued during the day.
+And if you add alcohol into that mix (more on this below), stage three and four take the biggest hits. |

 How sleep boosts your immune system